mihirp1998/Depth-Adaptive-Visual-Tracking-tf/README.md

 ![BudgetedGate](imgs/budgeted_gating.png)

-sdfasdfasf
+Gate Loss implemented in model/compAdaptiveSiam/gateLoss

 ![GateLoss](imgs/gate_loss.png)

-Budgeted Gates implemented in model/compAdaptiveSiam/gStarFunc()

-Gate Loss implemented in model/compAdaptiveSiam/gateLoss

 ## Prerequisite
 The main requirements can be installed by: